orlicekm/CsharpCourse/Lectures/Lecture05/PITCHME.md

 ### Class Fixtures
 * Creates a single test context and **share it among all the tests in the class**
 * **Cleans it up after all the tests in the class have finished**
-* Fixture instance will be created before any of the tests have run
+* Fixture instance will be created before any of the tests are run
   * Once all the tests have finished, it will clean up the fixture object by calling `Dispose`

 +++